 10. Vachement, meaning really really, says writer Lisa Anselmo.
 “In France, a country famous for its cheese, it’s not terribly surprising a word like “cowly” would creep in,” she says.
 Listen to her full episode on the Earful here.

-11. Trottoir (footpath), says Kate Goodbody, who runs the More Native than the Natives blog (and who just won our giveaway on Facebook for a signed Stephen Clarke book).
+11. Trottoir (footpath), says Kate Goodbody, who runs the More Native than the Natives blog.
 “I love the idea of people trotting down the street,” she says.

 12. Papillon, says regular listener Dingo Mike.
 “It means butterfly and bow-tie, two beautiful things and a beautiful word,” he says.